 - with respect to the named executive officers, payments for a specified period of either 24 or 36 months (the "Severance Period") equal to 100% of the executive's then-current base salary and (except for Mr. Bernstein) the most recent bonus paid to the executive (up to the amount of the executive's target bonus under his employment agreement); - with respect to the named executive officers, continued participation, at the Company's expense, during the Severance Period in all employee welfare and health benefit plans, including life insurance, health, medical, dental and disability plans which cover the executive and the executive's eligible dependents (or, if such plans do not permit the executive and his eligible dependents to participate after his termination, the Company is required to pay an amount each quarter (not to exceed \$35,000 per year in the case of Messrs.
-Lampen, Kirkland and Bell) to keep them in the same economic position on an after-tax basis as if they had continued in such plans); - with respect solely to Mr. Bernstein, a pro rata amount of any award under the Bonus Plan for which the performance period has not been completed based upon 100% of the target bonus amount for such period to the extent that Mr. Bernstein is terminated on or after July 1 of the applicable year and bonuses are otherwise paid to the management of Liggett for that year; - acceleration of the vesting of his restricted shares upon death or disability; and - with respect solely to Mr. Lorber, acceleration of the vesting of the restricted stock award dated April 7, 2009.
+Lampen, Kirkland and Bell) to keep them in the same economic position on an after-tax basis as if they had continued in such plans); - with respect solely to Mr. Bernstein, a pro rata amount of any award under the Bonus Plan for which the performance period has not been completed based upon 100% of the target bonus amount for such period to the extent that Mr. Bernstein is terminated on or after July 1 of the applicable year and bonuses are otherwise paid to the management of Liggett for that year; - acceleration of the vesting of his restricted shares upon death or disability; and - in the event Mr. Lorber's employment terminates for any reason other than death, disability or change of control prior to September 15, 2014, he will be required to return to the Company 243,101 shares of restricted stock together will all dividends paid on such shares as a result of accelerated vesting of such shares on December 13, 2012.
+See "Equity Compensation" on page 11.